In

 of stromatolite.
 BIFs are massive, laterally extensive and globally distributed

-chemical sediment deposits that consist primarily of Fe-bearing minerals (iron
+chemical sediment deposits that consist primarily of Fe-bearing minerals

-iron is soluble in water.
-In the Archaean oceans, prodigious ferric iron was released
+oceans, prodigious ferrous iron was released

-to ferrous iron and precipitates out as a solid.
-Thus, banded iron layers are
+oxidized to ferric iron and precipitates out as a solid.
+This is precisely

 the result of oxygen released by photosynthetic